AICC/CMI-5_Spec_Current/cmi5_spec.md

 * "SHOULD NOT" is to be interpreted as the converse of "SHOULD".
 * "MAY" is to be interpreted as a course of action that is permissible within the limits of the specification.

-Uses of xAPI outside of the scope of this standard do not affect conformance with this specification.
+Uses of xAPI outside of the scope of this specification do not affect conformance with this specification.

 <a name="au_conformance"></a>
 ## 4.1 Assignable Unit (AU)

 See Section 7 – AU Requirements.
-An Assignable Unit MUST conform to all requirements as specified in the xAPI specification (see References).
+An Assignable Unit MUST conform to all requirements as specified in xAPI (see References).

 <a name="lms_conformance"></a>
 ## 4.2 Learning Management Systems (LMS)

 See Section 6 – LMS Requirements.
-The LMS MUST conform to all LRS requirements as specified in the xAPI specification (see References).
+The LMS MUST conform to all LRS requirements as specified in xAPI (see References).

 The LMS MUST have an account which is able to retrieve all Resource data (from the Statement API, etc, including attachments and extensions) about another distinct user across multiple sessions for that user.